KhaoDoesDev/mineflayer-stasis-bot/README.md

 - Look At Players: Looks at the nearest player in a 10 block radius.
 - Stay At Home: Returns to home when the bot is more than 1 block away.
 - Velocity*: Tries to stop all movement when not working.
+- Kill Aura: Kills all hostile mobs near the bot.

 ## Usage
 ```bash